A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue

 \subsection{Lam\'{e} equation}

 The Lam\'{e} potential is the first example that motivates us to revise the doubly-periodic Floquet theory from a new perspective.
 It is $u(x)=\Delta\wp(x)$ in the Weierstrass form, or $u(z)=\Delta k^2\sn^2z$ in the Jacobian form.
-We briefly review the result to give a general picture about the answer, the details are already given in \cite{wh1108}.
+The results are already given in Ref.~ \cite{wh1108}, and can be recovered from the case of Ellipsoidal wave equation treated in the next subsection.
+So here we do not repeat details of the Lam\'{e} potential, only briefly review the result to give a general picture about the (conjectural) Floquet property for elliptic potentials.